mxpv/podsync/README.md

 ## Dependencies

 If you're running the CLI as binary (e.g. not via Docker), you need to make sure that dependencies are available on your system.
-Currently, Podsync depends on `youtube-dl` and `ffmpeg`.
+Currently, Podsync depends on `youtube-dl` ,  `ffmpeg`, and `go`.

 On Mac you can install those with `brew`:
 ```
-brew install youtube-dl ffmpeg
+brew install youtube-dl ffmpeg go
 ```

 ## Documentation